Motorcycle jackets don’t have to make you look like you’ve just set the fastest lap at Phillip Island or ridden around the world with Charley Boorman.

-Blackbird Motorcycle Wear is now making fashionable motorcycle jackets that offer all the abrasion and crash protection for the road, but can still be worn to a fancy restaurant.
+Blackbird Motorcycle Wear makes fashionable motorcycle jackets that offer all the abrasion and crash protection for the road, but can still be worn to a fancy restaurant.
 It’s the brainchild of former Sydney interior designer Belinda McPhee with the help of her three adult children (Belinda, 20, Eliza 17 and Sam 22) and husband Peter who all ride.

 “When we all started riding bikes my daughters and son couldn’t find anything they wanted to wear,” she says.
 “They just wanted a bike jacket that looked good like a normal jacket when they got off their bikes, not with racing stripes like most sportsbikes jackets have.”